Best Miniature Wargame Starter Sets 2026: 40K, Legion & AoS Compared — illustration

 5. Bolt Action: Band of Brothers Starter - best historical wargame

 Bolt Action is WW2 28mm wargaming from Warlord Games.
-The Band of Brothers box pits US Airborne vs Wehrmacht - the historical accuracy and Osprey-published supporting material make it the rules-heaviest game in this guide.
+The Band of Brothers box pits US Airborne vs Wehrmacht - the historical accuracy and Osprey-published supporting material make it the rules-heaviest game in this guide, and the pick for a mature rules-first community.

 Buying Guide: What to Look For